ardagnir/hackhack/README.md

 hackhack
 ========

 HackHack is a vim plugin for running a shell within vim that responds to vim commands.
-It's basically like readline's vi-mode ...crossed with ninjapirates that shoot lasers out of their eyes.
+It's basically like bash/readline's vi-mode, except that it's a vim mode and much more awesome.

 ##Requirements:
 - Vim 7+ with python support